Use cases

 Intercom’s Fin AI can execute backend actions in theory, but the pre-built Shopify and Stripe templates are read-only.
 To get Fin to process refunds, cancel orders, or modify subscriptions, you need to build and host your own API endpoints and connect them via custom Data Connectors.
 Intercom’s documentation also warns that “Fin may submit the same refund request multiple times,” requiring idempotent API design.
 Gorgias handles these actions natively for Shopify without custom development.

 The most common reasons cited by merchants are pricing and AI maturity.
 Per-ticket pricing punishes growth: bills can double or triple during seasonal spikes.
-The AI Agent is widely described as handling only basic deflection, leading many brands to bolt on third-party AI tools at additional cost.
+The AI Agent is often described as deflection-first, leading many brands to bolt on third-party AI tools at additional cost.
 Slow customer support response times and limited functionality outside the Shopify ecosystem are also frequent complaints.

 This is exactly the gap that Engaige fills.
 Unlike Intercom (which has strong AI but read-only e-commerce templates) or Gorgias (which has native actions but basic AI), Engaige combines contextual AI understanding with native e-commerce action execution.
 The AI resolves conversations end-to-end, from understanding the issue to executing the fix, without custom API development.
 Otrium achieves a 65% autonomous resolution rate across 120,000 tickets per year using this approach.

-If Intercom is too expensive or too SaaS-focused, and Gorgias's AI isn't sophisticated enough, consider platforms that combine AI quality with e-commerce depth.
+If Intercom is too expensive or too SaaS-focused, and Gorgias’s AI isn’t sophisticated enough, consider an AI ecommerce support tool that combines AI quality with native action execution.
 Engaige works on top of your existing helpdesk inbox with native action execution across e-commerce platforms.
 Other options in the space include Zendesk (broad feature set, higher price), Gladly (people-centred approach), and Tidio (budget-friendly with basic AI).
-For a full breakdown, see our guide to the best Gorgias alternatives.
+For a full breakdown, see our guide to the Gorgias alternatives.